180D-FW-2020/Team2/README.md

 ## overview
 WAP is a device that aims to improve one's physical and mental health via personalized wellness exercises the user can be reminded to complete throughout the day.

+## how to run
+change the name in ID.txt to be `firstnamelastname` \
+on your laptop, enter the command `python main.py` \
+on your rpi, enter the command `python rpi-main.py`

 ## structure
 **main.py**  runs application on laptop \
 **helper.py** helper functions + constants for main.py \